 Considerable progress has been made towards achieving this objective.
-TU Dublin was established under the Technological Universities Act 2018, on 1st January 2019 and the Munster Technological University will be designated on 1st January 2021.
+TU Dublin was established under the Technological Universities Act 2018, on 1st January 2019 and Munster Technological University was established on 1st January 2021.
+The Minister for Further and Higher Education, Research, Innovation and Science announced his decision to grant TU status to the consortium comprising Athlone Institute of Technology and Limerick Institute of Technology in May 2021.

-This document provides an overview of the Technological University designation process and the proposed approach to implement the assessment phase for such applications in 2020/2021, taking into consideration the unique and evolving circumstances presented at national and international levels by the Covid-19 pandemic.
+This document provides an overview of the Technological University designation process and the proposed approach to implement the assessment phase for such applications in 2021 and beyond, taking into consideration the unique and evolving circumstances presented at national and international levels by the Covid-19 pandemic.
 The HEA reserves the right to amend this process, should these circumstances change.